f3sampaio/dolarApp/README.md

 ## Installation

-First needed all environment dependecies manager like NPM and bower.
-To install them, see the manual into [Get NPM](https://www.npmjs.com/get-npm) and [Bower](https://bower.io/).
+First of all you will need [NodeJS](https://nodejs.org/en/) and all environment dependecies manager like NPM and bower.
+To install them, see the manual into [Get NPM](https://www.npmjs.com/get-npm).

 After this, clone the project into a directory and inside the new directory install all depencies by using the npm command

 > npm install

+This will download all the development dependencies for you.
 After the finish of download, now you can start the project using another npm command.
-This one, needs bower installed to get the rest of the depedencies.

 > npm start

-Project is now accessible by the url http://localhost:8000.
+A script will be executed after this and the project is now accessible by the url http://localhost:8000.